 NetCredit Interest Rates & Fees

-NetCredit interest rates can be as low as 34% or as high as 155%.
-However, the exact rates possible within that range vary by state.
-No matter where you live, that’s far more costly than a normal personal loan, on which lenders typically don’t charge above 36%.
+NetCredit interest rates can be as low as 36% or as high as 65%.
+That’s far more costly than a normal personal loan, on which lenders typically don’t charge above 36%.
 The reason NetCredit’s interest rates are so high is that their loans are targeted to people with bad credit, which is riskier compared to only offering loans to people with higher credit scores.
-Still, there are other lenders, such as local credit unions and a few major companies like Avant, that will provide loans with much lower rates to people with bad credit.
+Still, there are other lenders, such as local credit unions and a few major online lenders, that will provide loans with much lower rates to people with bad credit.
 NetCredit has fixed APRs, so the rate won’t vary over time.

 NetCredit doesn’t charge a fee for paying a loan off early.
 So if you take out a loan from them, you should pay in full as soon as possible to avoid as much interest buildup as you can.
 NetCredit may charge an origination fee, depending on the state where you reside.
 This fee can be 1% to 5%, and applies only to loans with APRs below 36%.
-The origination fee will be subtracted from the initial loan amount you receive.
+For example, loans in California do not have origination fees because their minimum APR is 36%.
+The origination fee will be subtracted from the initial loan amount you receive, when applicable.

 NetCredit Requirements & Application Info

-You can pre-qualify with NetCredit before submitting an application.
-This will allow you to see what rates you might get if approved.
+One other area where NetCredit scores well is by having pre-qualification with a soft credit pull.
+You can pre-qualify with NetCredit before submitting an application, which will allow you to see what rates you might get if approved, without hurting your credit.
 After that, you’ll have a chance to submit an application, where NetCredit will actually pull your credit.
-The only way to apply is online, and you can only apply by yourself, not with a co-applicant.
+But the only way to apply is online, and you can only apply by yourself, not with a co-applicant.

 NetCredit Reviews & Transparency

 - Better Business Bureau: NetCredit (NC Financial Solutions, LLC), receives a score of A+ but is not accredited.
-Their parent company, Enova International, Inc., has exactly the same situation.
+Their parent company, Enova International, Inc., has an A rating and is not accredited.

-- Consumer Financial Protection Bureau: Enova International, Inc., the parent company of NetCredit, has 13 personal loan complaints with the CFPB.
+- Consumer Financial Protection Bureau: Enova International, Inc., the parent company of NetCredit, has 25 personal loan complaints with the CFPB.
 Many have to do with NetCredit’s extremely high interest rates and high payment amounts.
-The last complaint was filed in November 2018.
 Enova International has always responded in a “timely” fashion.